Infographic: Construction Loan Administration 2018 Survey Results

 Construction loan software provides real-time reporting information about payment status so that you can see who is being paid and when.
 Visibility into this data helps surface potential issues that may lead to disputes, non-payment, and liens.

-When it comes to critical reports necessary when administering a construction loan, 75% of the commercial lenders cited the Lien Release report as the top priority.
+When it comes to critical reports necessary when administering a construction loan, 75% of commercial lenders cited the Lien Release report as the top priority.
 The lien release report tracks the status of conditional and unconditional liens for every invoice broken out by project over a specified time.

 Coming in at a close second was Draw Processing reports at 69%.
 Draw processing is primarily the process of tracking money.
 How much has been spent?
 Paid to whom?
 When?
-The draw processing report provides a detailed overview on all aspects relating to draws in a specified time period (approval dates, days to process, dates funds withdrawn, etc.).
+The draw processing report provides a detailed overview of all aspects relating to draws in a specified time period (approval dates, days to process, dates funds withdrawn, etc.).

 Behind draw processing was the Cash Flow Projections report at 56%.
-Other vital reports include Portfolio Composition report which includes the types of projects, locations, loan & project sizes (50%), Capital Requirements report (50%), and the Loan Yield report (50%).
+Other vital reports include the Portfolio Composition report which includes the types of projects, locations, loan & project sizes (50%), the Capital Requirements report (50%), and the Loan Yield report (50%).

 The two most important reports for borrowers include the Budget to Actual (92%), and Change Order (92%).
 Borrowers also listed the Schedule to Actual report as important (39%).